Jaw Pain: Have You Ever Suffered From It?

 - Bruxism can occur due to poor tooth alignment or even night jitters caused by a poor diet, the stress accumulated over the course of the day, or the inability to enjoy restful and relaxing sleep.

-- Bruxism requires proper professionals who can recommend that you, for example, wear a mouth guard to sleep.
+- Bruxism requires proper professionals who can recommend solutions like wearing a mouth guard to sleep.

 Nevertheless, bruxism is also one of the most common causes of jaw pain.